 Rebecca’s Thoughts:

-“Nutmeg loves the Wobbler – it’s her favourite food toy and she could throw it around for hours.
+“Nutmeg loves the Wobbler – it’s her favorite food toy, and she could throw it around for hours.
 Many of the shelter dogs I’ve worked with also enjoy it.

 The only problem is that it’s quite heavy and bulky – even if you get the smallest size.
 I wouldn’t use it with a chihuahua or other tiny dog, nor an over-enthusiastic bigger dog who might throw it around and damage walls.
 Nervous dogs might also be put off by the self-righting design.